 SAVITRIBAI PHULE PUNE UNIVERSITY Geography T.Y.B.Sc.
-(Credit System, 2019 Pattern) Revised Syllabus (From June-2021) Semester-V

-GG 351: Regional Geography of India-I
+(Credit System, 2019 Pattern) Revised Syllabus (From June-2021) Semester-V GG 351: Regional Geography of India-I No. of Credits: 02 No. of Periods: 30

 - 1. To understand administration and physical divisions of India. - 2.
 To analyze the natural resources, the importance in the regional development and its necessity of conservation and management. - 3.
 To sensitize the students with India's natural resources and their planning in current scenario.